tigerfarm/tigtaskrouterworker/README.md

 When you deploy to Heroku, you will be prompted for an app name.
 The name needs to be unique.
 Example, enter your name+tw (example: davidtw).
 Click Deploy app.
 Once the application is deployed, click Manage app.
-Set Heroku project environment variables by clicking Settings.
+Now, set the Heroku project environment variables by clicking Settings.
 Click Reveal Config Vars.

 Add the following key value pairs: